CodePint/PetitionTrackerUK/README.md

 ```

 scheduled tasks can be configured using a ```schedule.json``` file, examples of which can be found at ```application/lib/celery/schedule``` (see the task section for further details)

----

-## Documentation and README work in progress